 In 2007, she visited Nepal for the first time together with a Swiss group.
 There she got to know the trekking guide Som Bahadur Gurung.
 Deeply impressed by the country and the people, Therese decided to get involved in Nepal to help people in the most difficult life situations.

-10 years ago in 2008 the small, private children's project was founded in Thankot by Som Bahadur and Therese Bänziger in the small private house of Som.
+In 2008 the small, private children's project was founded in Thankot by Som Bahadur and Therese Bänziger in the small private house of Som.

-For the last 9 years, Therese has been visiting the children's project twice a year to support, guide and advise the management team (Som and Maja).
+Therese has been visiting the children's project twice a year to support, guide and advise the management team (Som and Maja).

 Margrit Gyr was born in Aargau Switzerland and grew up in a beautiful region called “Seetal”.
 After working as a cook, she worked as a chef in various places and passed her knowledge on to other cooks and young adults.